awslabs/kubeflow-manifests/examples/aws/cognito/README.md

             2. ![cognito-domain-cloudfront-A-record-creating](./images/cognito-domain-cloudfront-A-record-creatin.png)
             3. Following is a screenshot of the A record for `auth.platform.example.com` in `platform.example.com` hosted zone:
                 1. ![cognito-domain-cloudfront-A-record-created](./images/cognito-domain-cloudfront-A-record-created.png)

+## 4.0 Configure Ingress

-1. Take note of the following values:
+1. Take note of the following values from the previous step or `distributions/aws/infra_configs/scripts/config.yaml` if you used automated guide(./README-automated.md):
     1. The Pool ARN of the user pool found in Cognito general settings.
     1. The App client id, found in Cognito App clients.
     1. The custom user pool domain (e.g. `auth.platform.example.com`), found in the Cognito domain name.